TurnerHaa/disney-sequels/README.md

 **The question:** Does Disney make more sequels now that it used to?

-**The solution:** This short analysis/article using R analysis and ggplot2 visualizations (plus some finessing in Illustrator) to try and find the answer.
+**The solution:** A short data analysis/article using R and ggplot2 visualizations (plus some finessing in Illustrator) to find an answer.
+The visualizations are loosely inspired by the Economist's 'graphic detail' series, prioritizing efficient data storytelling and succinct insights for a broad audience.

 ## Intro
 These days, it can feel like every movie is a sequel or spin-off.